1. Summary of material accounting policies

 Amortisation of intangible assets

-Amortisation is provided on straight-line method over the useful life of asset as assessed by the management and the same is similar to the useful lives as prescribed in Part-C of Schedule II to the Companies Act, 2013.
+Amortisation is provided on straight line method over the useful life of asset as assessed by the management and the same is similar to the useful lives as prescribed in Part-C of Schedule II to the Companies Act, 2013.
 Amortisation is charged on pro-rata basis for asset purchased / sold during the year.
+The residual value, useful life and method of amortisation of intangible assets are reviewed and adjusted if appropriate at the end of each reporting period.

 Estimated useful life of assets are as follows: